Meaghan Waller: Print work

 Waller appeared on the cover of Fashion magazine twice, once with fellow contestants of Canada's Next Top Model, and again as part of her prize for winning the contest.
-She shot an ad campaign for Capezio shoes, and appeared in magazines Clin d'oeil, SANDBOX, Marie Claire, Elle, Cosmopolitan, harpers bazaar and vogue.
+She shot an ad campaign for Capezio shoes, and appeared in magazines Clin d'œil, SANDBOX, Marie Claire, Elle, Cosmopolitan, harpers bazaar and vogue.
 She modeled for department stores Bloomingdale's, Saks Fifth Avenue and Barneys New York. as well as Amazon fashion, and many more.
 She has also modeled for Vogue.com.

 Runway

 Waller walked in London Fashion Week and LG Fashion Week in 2009, and in Sydney Fashion Week in 2012.
 She also walked for Donna Karan, J. Mendel, ODLR, Just Cavalli, Armani, Monique Lhuillier, Zimmermann, Milly, Marissa Webb, Hanley Mellon and Banana Republic.
 Naeem Khan.